eamon0989/nestjs-worker-queue/README.md

 ## Description

-A simple showcase of splitting a bullmq queue out to a separate process.
+A simple showcase of how to split a bullmq queue out to a separate process in NestJs.

 ## Project setup